I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiamindr_lh/nf-wiamindr-lh-iwiadrvitem-dumpitemdata.md

 ## -remarks
 <p>This method is provided for Microsoft internal debugging only.
 It will return E_NOTIMPL on the release operating system. </p>

-<p>This method is provided for Microsoft internal debugging only.
-It will return E_NOTIMPL on the release operating system. </p>

 ## -requirements
 <table>
 <tr>